 Share an hour or so of your time to pick up trash and recyclables in a designated area along Lorain Ave., from W 48th to W 65 St. Meet at Urban Community School, 4909 Lorain Ave.
 Gather in the plaza between the school and MetroHealth clinic, on the south side of Lorain Ave., at W 48th St).
 Health precautions: As we gather for opening prayer, please consider wearing your masks and maintain distancing.
 Bring work gloves.
 Bags provided.
 Email email@example.com

 Thank you for your care for our neighborhood and for all of God’s creation.

-In his encyclical letter Laudato Si’, Pope Francis invites us to examine our actions that have caused ruptures in our relationship with God’s creation.
-1 We recognize that as followers of Jesus, we are called to restore our relationships with God the creator, with our sisters and brothers in our one human family, and with all of God’s creatures dwelling within our common home.
-To truly live as people who celebrate life and resurrection, we know we must carve out time to renew, repair, and restore these sacred relationships.
+In his encyclical letter Laudato Si’, Pope Francis invites us to examine our actions that have caused ruptures in our relationship with God’s creation.1 We are called to restore our relationships with God the creator, with our sisters and brothers in our one human family, and with all of God’s creatures dwelling within our common home.
+We must carve out time to renew, repair, and restore these sacred relationships.

 Why a pilgrimage?

-We will pick up several dozen garbage bags of trash and recyclables that would otherwise blow down the hill or down the storm drains and end up in our river and beautiful Lake Erie.
+We will pick up several dozen garbage bags of trash and recyclables that would otherwise find their way into the storm drains and end up in our river and beautiful Lake Erie.
 Our great lake is the source of drinking water for 11 million people.
 Let’s do our part to protect her.